 The federal Clean Water Act provides the statutory basis for state water quality standards programs.
 The regulatory requirements governing these programs (Water Quality Standards Regulation) are published in 40 CFR 131.
 States are responsible for reviewing, establishing and revising water quality standards.
 Florida’s surface water quality standards system is published in 62-302 (and 62-302.530) of the Florida Administrative Code (F.A.C.).
 The components of this system include classifications, criteria, including site specific criteria, an anti-degradation policy, and special protection of certain waters (Outstanding Florida Waters).

-The Department of Environmental Protection (department) is initiating rulemaking to consider proposed revisions to the human health-based surface water quality criteria in Rule 62-302.530, Florida Administrative Code (F.A.C).
+The Department of Environmental Protection (department) initiated rulemaking in February 2018 to consider proposed revisions to the human health-based surface water quality criteria in Rule 62-302.530, Florida Administrative Code (F.A.C).
 The department intends to conduct a statewide fish consumption survey to accurately determine the amount and types of fish commonly eaten by Floridians in advance of criteria development and adoption.
 The human health-based criteria listed in Rule 62-302.530, F.A.C., will be revised based on the results of the survey and any additional relevant data and information collected by the department.

 Water Quality Standards Program Florida Department of Environmental Protection 2600 Blair Stone Road - MS 6511 Tallahassee, FL 32399 850-245-8346 Contact Us